 Welfare costs (sum of producer and consumer surplus) in 2050 range from £5 - £52 billion.
 In particular moving from a 60% to an 80% reduction scenario almost doubles welfare costs (from £20 - £39 billion).
 Note that welfare cost is a marked improvement on energy systems cost as an economic impact measure as it captures the lost utility from the forgone consumption of energy.
 However it cannot be compared to a GDP cost as wider investment, trade and government spending impacts are not accounted for.
-Overall, in 2035 welfare losses are mainly for consumers as measures focus on demand change, conservation and low-cost decarbonisation.
-This assumes that producers can pass on costs in competitive markets.
-By 2050, at larger CO_2 reduction levels and a broadening use of technological options and measures across all sectors, producers and consumers share the welfare losses.
+It is also difficult to attribute the welfare loss components to either producers or consumers as this depends on the shape of the supply and demand curves, and crucially on the ability of producers to pass through costs onto consumers.

 Overall, the Carbon Ambition runs follow similar routes, with additional technologies and measures being required and targets become more stringent and costs rapidly increase.
-For dynamic path dependence in decarbonisation pathways, we focus next on the range of sensitivity runs with the same cumulative CO_2 emissions.
+For dynamic path dependence in decarbonisation pathways, we focus next on the range of sensitivity runs with the same cumulative CO2 emissions.